diethardsteiner/diethardsteiner.github.io/_posts/2014-10-02-Mondrian-Level-Attributes.md

+---
+layout: post
+title:  "Mondrian: The meaning of column, columnName and captionColumn Level Attributes"
+summary: This article explains the various level attributes in detail.
+date:   2014-08-12
+categories: Mondrian
+tags: Pentaho
+published: true
+---

 ## Mondrian: The meaning of column, columnName and captionColumn Level Attributes

 As quick intro let's quickly have a look at the essential attributes of a **Mondrian Level** element.